picatz/skynet/examples/centos7_apache/README.md

 $ cd skynet
 ```

-Ensure you have your AWS enviroment variables set.
+Ensure you have your [AWS](https://aws.amazon.com/) enviroment variables set.
 Also fill out the `variables.tf` file with required information that isn't defaulted for you.
+If you haven't set up your keys yet, please follow my [other guide](https://github.com/picatz/skynet/blob/master/AWS_access_management.md)
 ```
 $ export AWS_ACCESS_KEY_ID=""
 $ export AWS_SECRET_ACCESS_KEY="